Hospital Elder Life Program (HELP)

 Geriatricians, a geriatric nurse practitioner, an elder life specialist and trained volunteers work together to protect older patients from experiencing the potential loss of independence that may occur as an outcome of a hospital stay.
 Our staff works as a team to address the special needs of each older patient.

 Through HELP, the hospital becomes a place where older patients can feel secure as they participate in their treatment.
 The program is designed to enable patients to maintain some control over their recuperation.

-Patients hospitalized on the Older Adult Specialty Unit are routinely assessed to see if they could benefit from the HELP program.
+Patients hospitalized are routinely assessed to see if they could benefit from the HELP program.
 Inpatients also may be suggested by physicians and nurses, long-term care facilities (when residents are admitted to the hospital), family and friends.
 Patients also may refer themselves.